Thomas-Gray-CS/E-Portfolio-Secure-Software-Development/artefacts.md

-Object Oriented Programming - Artefacts
+Secure Software Development - Artefacts

-On this page are a number of artefacts that I have gather from my studies of Object Oriented Programming as part of my MSc Computer Science course.
-These show my development relating to coding practice, UML and computing theory that aligns with OOP.
+On this page are a number of artefacts that I have gather from my studies of Secure Software Development as part of my MSc Computer Science course.
+These show my development relating to secure coding, data security and legal compliance.

 ### Unit 2: UML Modelling to Support Secure System Planning